AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-cbatu-ghost_entities-01:

-1. |SPARK| defines the ``convention_identifier`` Ghost.
+1. |SPARK| defines the Boolean-valued aspect Ghost.
+   Ghost is an aspect of all entities (e.g., subprograms, types, objects).
-   An entity (e.g., a subprogram, a type, or an object) whose Convention aspect is specified to have the value Ghost is said to be a ghost entity (e.g., a ghost function or a ghost variable).
-A subcomponent of a ghost object is itself a ghost object.
+   An entity whose Ghost aspect is True is said to be a ghost entity;
+   terms such as "ghost function" or "ghost variable" are defined analogously (e.g., a function whose Ghost aspect is True is said to be a ghost function).
+   In addition, a subcomponent of a ghost object is a ghost object.

-   |SPARK| also defines Ghost to be an assertion aspect.
+   Ghost is an assertion aspect.
-   [This aspect shall not be named other than in an Assertion_Policy pragma.]
+   [This means that Ghost can be named in an Assertion_Policy pragma.]

 .. _tu-nt-ghost_entities-02:

-2. The Convention aspect of an entity declared inside of a ghost entity (e.g., within the body of a ghost subprogram) is defined to be Ghost.
+2. The Ghost aspect of an entity declared inside of a ghost entity (e.g., within the body of a ghost subprogram) is defined to be True.
-   The Convention aspect of an entity implicitly declared as part of the explicit declaration of a ghost entity (e.g., an implicitly declared subprogram associated with the declaration of a ghost type) is defined to be Ghost.
+   The Ghost aspect of an entity implicitly declared as part of the explicit declaration of a ghost entity (e.g., an implicitly declared subprogram associated with the declaration of a ghost type) is defined to be True.

 .. _tu-nt-ghost_entities-03: